manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme.md

 and whether it is optional, required, or provided.
 A provided setting is assigned when the .dbconfig file is processed;
 a provided setting cannot be overridden.

+**⚠️ Important:**
+Please check your configuration against the *required* and *optional* settings.
+For example, if you're using an embedded database such as SQLite or DuckDB and are using a file for persistence (as opposed it in-memory mode) you must set the `fileBased` setting to `true` if using the configuration while developing in an IDE.

 ---
 | `name` | `String` | _(provided)_ |
 |--------|----------|--------------|